rawk-v/ollama-downloader/examples/minicpm-v2.5/README.md

 # MiniCPM-Llama3-V 2.5

-MiniCPM-Llama3-V 2.5 has not been merged into the official repository.
+Due to the large amount of PRs of Ollama, MiniCPM-Llama3-V 2.5 has not been merged into the official repository.
 Here is the instructions for running MiniCPM-Llama3-V 2.5 with this fork.
 Feel free to raise issues if you meet any problem, and we will reply as soon as possible.

 ## Install Requirements